Feeding an infant with cleft lip and palate

 A baby with a cleft lip and/or palate will have some special needs with feeding.
-As parents, you will learn together how best to feed your baby.
+You will learn together how best to feed your baby.

-Breastfeeding an infant with a cleft lip but no cleft palate will be successful, but sometimes requires a changed feeding position so that the mother's breast tissue fills the gap in the lip or the gum.
-A Lactation Consultant should be a good resource in finding the best way to breastfeed your baby with cleft lip only.
+Breastfeeding an infant with a cleft lip but no cleft palate will be successful, but sometimes requires a changed feeding position so that mother’s breast tissue fills the gap in the lip or gum.
+A Lactation Consultant should be your best resource in finding the best way to breastfeed your baby with cleft lip.

-For this reason, we do not advise breastfeeding an infant with cleft palate because this cannot provide for his nutritional needs.
+For this reason, we do not advise breastfeeding an infant with cleft palate to provide for his nutritional needs.
 You may choose to provide breast milk for your baby by pumping and safely storing breast milk to be fed with a special cleft palate bottle.
-Placing your baby to the breast will help stimulate your milk supply for pumping and facilitate mother-child bonding, but because of your child's cleft palate, suckling at the breast will not give your child sufficient nutrition for growth.
+Placing your baby to the breast will help stimulate your milk supply for pumping and facilitate mother-child bonding, but because of your child’s anatomy, suckling at the breast will not give your child sufficient nutrition for growth.
 Your baby will need to use a special bottle designed for infants with cleft palate.

-The most commonly used bottles for infants with a cleft palate include the Haberman Feeder, the Enfamil Cleft Palate Nurser by Mead Johnson, and the Pigeon Bottle and Nipple.
-Each of these feeding systems work a little differently.
+The most commonly used bottles for infants with cleft palate include the Haberman Feeder, the Enfamil Cleft Palate Nurse by Mead Johnson, and the Pigeon.
+Each of these feeding systems works a little differently.
 You may need to try several kinds of bottles/nipples before you find the one that works best for your baby.
-Many parents who have received a prenatal cleft diagnosis find it helpful to obtain bottles before the baby is born so they can see how they work and practice putting them together and using them.
+Many parents who have received a prenatal cleft diagnosis find it helpful to obtain bottles before the baby is born so they can practice putting them together and seeing how they work.

-When you feed your baby with a cleft palate, do not be alarmed if and when you see some milk draining out of the nose.
-That is simply milk leaking through the opening between the nose and the mouth.
-Your child has automatic reactions, just like anyone else, that protect his airway, so he may cough but the drainage from the nose will not cause harm.
-Keep in mind your baby doesn't know this leakage is not typical to every baby.
-You and he will both learn ways to feed him that minimize the leaking (also called "nasal regurgitation").
-If there is a great amount of liquid in the nose, or if your baby spits up, tilt him forward.
-He will swallow any extra milk in the back of his throat.
-The extra milk in the front of the mouth and nose will drain out by gravity.
-You may use bulb suction to help, but positioning your baby forward, with head down, is important to prevent any extra liquid from moving from the back to the front of the throat.
+When you feed your baby with cleft palate, do not be alarmed if and when you see some milk draining out of the nose.
+That is simply milk leaking through the hole between the nose and the mouth.
+Your child has automatic reactions that protect his airway just like anyone else, so he may cough but the drainage from the nose will not cause harm.
+Keep in mind your baby doesn’t know this leakage is not typical to every baby.
+You and he will both learn ways to feed him that minimize it.
+If there is a great amount of liquid in the nose, or if your baby spits up, tilt the baby forward.
+Your baby will swallow any extra milk in the back of the throat and the extra milk in the front of the mouth and nose will drain out by gravity.
+You may use a bulb suction to help, but the positioning is important to prevent any extra liquid from sliding to the back of the throat.

-Try to limit your baby's feedings to no more than 30 minutes.
-Beyond that time, the amount of work it takes for him to feed is probably greater than the number of extra calories he'll take in.
+Try to limit your baby’s feedings to no more than 30 minutes.
+Beyond that time, the amount of work he’s doing is probably greater than the number of extra calories he’ll take in.
 And you need a break, too!
 As he gets better at feeding, these times will decrease and the amount he eats will increase.
-Your baby needs to be weighed frequently at his pediatrician's office in the early weeks to ensure he doesn't lose too much weight, and that he begins gaining weight appropriately (make sure your baby is weighed naked-no diaper-for the first few weeks to ensure accuracy).
-Ideally, he will return to his birth weight within 2 weeks, and gain weight normally after this.
+Your baby needs to be weighed frequently at his pediatrician’s office in the early weeks to make sure he doesn’t lose too much weight, and begins gaining appropriately.
+(Make sure your baby is weighed naked (no diaper) for the first few weeks to ensure accuracy.)
+Ideally, your child will return to their birth weight by age 2 weeks, and gain weight normally thereafter.
 Some babies take a little longer to regain their birth weight.

-At UNC Children's Hospital, we have Feeding Therapists on staff who can arrange a feeding session with you and your baby to offer hands-on feeding instruction, including positioning, bottle usage, milk flow rate, and many other helpful hints.
+At UNC Hospitals, we have Feeding Therapists on staff who can arrange a feeding session with you and your baby to offer hands-on feeding instruction including positioning, bottle usage, flow rate, and other aspects.
 If there are problems, the therapist can help determine which feeding system may work better.
 Most families only need one session with the therapist, but ongoing feeding sessions may be offered if needed.
 For infants who need extra help, the Feeding Therapists are a great resource.
-Contact Rachel Heller, RN, Craniofacial Nurse, at (919) 843-1088 about arranging a feeding appointment at the time of your child's initial appointment with your Plastic Surgeon.
+Contact Rachel Heller, RN, Craniofacial Nurse at 919-843-1088 about arranging a feeding appointment at the time of your child’s initial appointment with the Plastic Surgeon.